helium18/u2d/README.md

 ```
 u2d <link>
 ```
-Links need to have this format : https://spotify.en.uptodown.com/windows/.
+Links need to have this format: `https://spotify.en.uptodown.com/windows/`.
 The Link needs to point to the homepage.

-Invalid links like this : https://spotify.en.uptodown.com/windows/download
+Invalid links like this: `https://spotify.en.uptodown.com/windows/download`

 return an empty JSON.
 This functionality would be swapped for a more verbose and detailed error sometime soon.